fr0der1c/Readform/README.md

 - FTChinese（FT中文网）

 ## Why I built Readform
-There is plenty of high-quality subscription-based media on the market.
-And I respect their work.
-Being said that, I believe it's the subscriber's right to read in different forms he/she likes, e.g. RSS reader. **Pro readers have their own customized reading workflow.
-"Pro" media that charges for their articles should respect their reader's own choice.** Since there is no official full-article RSS feed support for these websites, I decided to make my own.
+There's an abundance of high-quality, subscription-based media available on the market, and I have great respect for their work.
+However, I firmly believe that subscribers should have the freedom to consume content in the format they prefer, such as via an RSS reader.
+Professional readers often have their own customized reading workflows, and premium media outlets that charge for their content should respect this choice.

-Currently, I use Readwise Reader as my RSS reader, so I made the Readwise Reader output integration.
-However, RSS output may also be supported in the future.
+Since these websites do not officially support full-article RSS feeds, I took it upon myself to create my own solution.
+At present, I use Readwise Reader as my RSS reader and have integrated it accordingly.
+However, I may also add support for RSS output in the future.

-The final goal of this project is to push these websites to provide their official full-content RSS feed for their subscribers.
-Before that, let's use this program!
+The ultimate aim of this project is to encourage these websites to offer official full-content RSS feeds for their subscribers.
+Until that happens, let's make the most of this program!

 ## How it works
-The program gets the latest articles using the website's RSS feed continuously.
-When there are new articles, it simulates a browser(using Firefox and Selenium) and logs in using your credentials to get full HTML content.
-Lazy-loading images will be properly handled, so you don't have to worry about missing images.
-The program will send the article URL and its HTML content to Readwise Reader using the official Reader API, so you can see them in your feed section.
+The program continuously retrieves the latest articles using the website's RSS feed.
+When new articles are detected, it emulates a browser (utilizing Chrome and chromedp) and logs in with your credentials to access the full HTML content.
+Any lazy-loading images will be appropriately managed, ensuring no images are missing.
+The program will then forward the article URL and its HTML content to Readwise Reader via the official Reader API, making them available in your feed section.

 ## Quick start
-Readform is not a cloud-based service.
-Instead, you need to run it on your own machine.
-This brings you maximum safety since your username and password are required for using this program.
-You can install Readform on a local device(PC, Mac, NAS, Raspberry Pi, ...) or deploy it on a VPS.
+Readform is not a cloud-based service; rather, it operates on your own device.
+This approach ensures maximum security, as your username and password are required to use the program.
+You can install Readform on a local device such as a PC, Mac, NAS, Raspberry Pi, etc., or you can deploy it on a Virtual Private Server (VPS).

 Running in Docker is the recommended way to use Readform.
 If you don't have Docker on your computer, you can [download it here](https://docs.docker.com/get-docker/).

-1. Run this program in Docker using the command below in the terminal:
+1. To run this program in Docker, you can use the following command in your terminal:
     ```commandline
     docker run --restart=always -d -p 5000:5000\
         -v [your-local-empty-path]:/var/app/data fr0der1c/readform:latest
     ```
-   The `-v` parameter binds a local directory to the app data directory in the container.
-This is necessary to persist data and states, such as articles saved to Reader.
-However, if you only want to have a quick test of functionalities, it's ok to omit this part.
+   The `-v` parameter is used to bind a local directory to the application's data directory within the Docker container.
+This is crucial for persisting data and maintaining states, such as articles saved to the Reader.
+However, if you're only interested in a quick functionality test, it's acceptable to omit this part.
 2. Visit http://localhost:5000 and configure Readform via web UI.
    ![Readform screenshot](./screenshot.png)
 3. You're all set.
-New articles will appear in your Reader feed section.
-You can check the logs using `docker logs [container-id]` command if it didn't work well, since this is a rather new project and may contain bugs.
-If you see any abnormal logs/crashes/partial content, feel free to submit an issue!
+New articles will now appear in your Reader feed section.
+If you encounter any issues, you can check the logs using the `docker logs [container-id]` command.
+As this is a relatively new project, it may contain some bugs.
+If you notice any abnormal logs, crashes, or partial content, please don't hesitate to submit an issue!

 ## FAQ
 ### Is a subscription required for using this program?
-This project is completely free and open source.
-However, **you do need to be a subscriber of a website to get full article content**.
-We do not directly provide accounts or full article content because it's important for the press and authors to be financially supported to keep going.
+This project is entirely free and open source.
+However, it's important to note that **you must be a subscriber to a website to access its full article content**.
+We do not directly provide accounts or full article content, as it's crucial to financially support the press and authors to ensure their continued operations.

 ### Does this project bypasses paywall?
-No. This project aims to improve workflow for professional readers instead of breaking paywalls.
-You need to use your own credentials to log in to websites.
+No, this project is intended to enhance the workflow for professional readers, not to bypass paywalls.
+You are required to use your own credentials to log into websites.

 ### Is it safe to hand over my password?
-Yes.
-The program runs on your computer and your password will always stay local.
-We have no servers and do not collect usernames and passwords.
-The program only does necessary network requests to the sites you subscribed to, and your password will only be used on these sites.
+Yes, the program operates on your computer and your password will always remain local.
+We do not have servers and we do not collect usernames and passwords.
+The program only makes necessary network requests to the sites you are subscribed to, and your password will only be used on these sites.

 ### What if the website I wanted is not supported?
-I'm not planning to support all paywalled websites since this is a project that is intended to improve my reading workflow.
-However, the project provides easy-to-use interfaces, so you can add a website `Agent` easily.
-Pull requests are welcomed!
+While I don't intend to support all paywalled websites as this project is primarily designed to enhance my own reading workflow, the project does offer user-friendly interfaces.
+This makes it easy for you to add a website `Agent` as per your needs.
+Pull requests are always welcome!

 ## Disclaimer
-By using this code, you are considered to agree with the following statements:
+By using this code, you are deemed to agree with the following statements:

-This project is **only for personal use**, aiming to provide better reading experience.
-It only automates user actions on user's behalf and **does not break any limit set by website's owner in any way**.
-You should use at your own risk.
+This project is intended **solely for personal use** with the aim of enhancing the reading experience.
+It merely automates user actions on the user's behalf and **does not in any way breach any restrictions set by the website's owner**.
+Use at your own risk.